 🍊 Statement 🍊

 From a neurodivergent perspective, my practice explores society’s navigations of human connection under modernising technology, documenting our attempts in reaching affection, validation, intimacy and emotional reverence.
-Research projects range from paintings, photographic installations, sculptures, poems, writings, and events which foster alternative social interactions, examining queer dialogues, social inclusion, and the remits between art and science.
-Utilisation of medical and technological apparatuses are key approaches to art production such as manipulated microscopic visuals exposing the realms of male exercise rituals, documentations of new-town and rural youth raves, digital coded poems reciting conversations of insecurities of gay dating app users, ornate paintings composed in body-enhancing compounds suffused with flowers chronicling the interaction of online communities and companionship via mobile apps, or sculptural landscapes on pigmented crystals attempting to create an alluring utopian vision for lonely individuals to seek solace in.
-Under a crescendo of imagination and evidence I seek to communicate and reveal comments about digitally-connected societies, perspectives on isolation and alienation, technology and bodies, our pursuits in beauty or hope, composing testimonies of those seeking to be understood or loved.
+His work ranges from paintings, photographic installations, sculptures, poems, writings, examining queer narratives, gender, neuroscience, and the remits between art and health.
+His work includes manipulated microscopic visuals exposing the realms of male exercise rituals, documentations of new-town or rural youth raves, ornate paintings composed in body-enhancing compounds suffused with collages chronicling the interaction and insecurities of online communities, or sculptural landscapes on pigmented crystals attempting to create an alluring utopian vision for lonely individuals to seek solace in.
+Under a crescendo of imagination, autistic vision, and evidence, I seek to communicate and reveal comments about digitally-connected societies, perspectives on isolation, technology and bodies, our pursuits in beauty or hope, composing testimonies of those seeking to be understood or loved.

 🍊 Bio 🍊